 Frequently Asked Questions About the School of Educational Studies

-The School of Educational Studies offers a California Preliminary Credential + MA in Education program; Induction Program and California Clear Credential as well as a Masters in Education and a PhD in Education.
+The School of Educational Studies offers a California Preliminary Credential + MA in Education program; Induction Program and California Clear Credential as well as a Master’s in Education, Master’s in Community-Engaged Education and Social Change, and a PhD in Education.

 For credentialing options, students may pursue the General Education credential (single- or multiple-subject) or the Special Education credential (Mild/Moderate or Moderate/Severe).

 Yes.
 All admitted students are considered for merit-based fellowships.
 Additional aid is available in the form of research assistantships and need-based scholarships.

 The School of Educational Studies follows the standard CGU application deadlines.
 Please note that not every program admits for every semester.
 Please check the application guidelines for the program that you’re interested in for more specific details on application deadlines.

 Our degrees and certifications provide a gateway into the teaching profession and into an array of specialized education-related jobs.
 Our graduates include award-winning teachers working with under-served student populations; researchers and policy makers in the public and private K–12 arenas; principals, superintendents, and administrators, such as directors of curriculum or professional development; members of Congress; university presidents, deans, and professors of education; and successful practitioners in such related fields as nursing, speech therapy, and educational psychology.